ProjetPP/PPP-QuestionParsing-Grammatical/documentation/General_questions.md

 * Who Clinton defeated?                                                                           >> prq nounification échoue ? non lemmatizé ?
 * Rapprocher/renommer les règles R.. similaires
 * __How many__ : opérateur de comptage
-    >> How many films did Ingmar Bergman make?
+   > How many films did Ingmar Bergman make?
-    >> How many children does Barack Obama have?
+   > How many children does Barack Obama have?
+   > How many gas stations are there in the United States?
-    >> cf instance_of sur dobj >> on récupère la liste produite en sortie et on renvoie sa taille
+   > cf instance_of sur dobj >> on récupère la liste produite en sortie et on renvoie sa taille
+   > How much did Mercury spend on advertising in 1993?

 Remarks
 =======